 Guitars come in all shapes and sizes.

-There are also companies who have created and build the best smaller size guitars just for kids.
+There are also companies that have created and build the best smaller-size guitars just for kids.

 The Best Guitars for Kids

 Here is a list that you can look at:

 - Artist Guitars have a range of smaller-sized guitars designed for kids.
 Shipped worldwide (click the picture to view their range)

 - Yamaha APXT2 Children Acoustic Cutaway Guitar

 The Yamaha, Squier, and Cordoba guitar link below will lead you to my Sam Ash Affiliate site.
 Should you buy through this link I will receive a commission and you will be supporting my family and I thank you.
 Above is my link to an all Australian owned family company who make gorgeous guitars and ship all over the world, I own several of the Artist guitars.